Masood-Aweaz/Masood-Aweaz/README.md

 - 👋 Hi, I’m @Masood-Aweaz
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development,AI,MI,DL and Image Processing
 - 🌱 I’m currently learning Machine Learning with Data Science
-- 💞️ I’m looking to collaborate on projects related to App Devlopment
+- 💞️ I’m looking to collaborate on projects related to App Devlopment,AI,ML,DL and Image Processing
 - 📫 How to reach me aweaz7@gmail.com

 <!---